 Degree and experience

 Applicants for the Textiles MA should be able to demonstrate a level of enquiry and investigation relevant to their proposed area of study and an ability to succeed at postgraduate level, for example through a relevant honours degree or equivalent professional experience.
 Through their personal statement and design proposal submitted with their application, applicants must demonstrate:

 - an ability to articulate individual perceptions and understandings of textiles design

 - an ability to positively engage in critical discussion regarding their work and its broader implications and context

-- an ambition to critically appraise and develop their practice within the context of textiles
+- an ability to work independently and to critically appraise and develop their practice within the context of textiles

 - experience and competency in the relevant area of textiles design through a body of work.